Moses Reicherson

 Moses Reicherson (משה בן־דוד הכהן רייכערסאָהן; 5 October 1827 – 3 April 1903) was Hebrew grammarian, translator, biblical commentator, and poet.

 Selected biography

-Reicherson was born in 1827 in Vilna, where he was a childhood friend of J. L. Gordon.
+Reicherson was born in 1827 in Vilnius, where he was a childhood friend of J. L. Gordon.

 After studying Talmud, Hebrew, and European languages, he became a Hebrew teacher and a proofreader and editor for publishing houses.
 In 1890 or 1892 he emigrated to New York to be near his son, where he lived in poverty.
-He worked as a melamed at the Uptown Talmud Torah in Harlem, becoming its principal by 1902.
+He worked as a melamed at the Uptown Talmud Torah in Harlem, becoming its principal by 1901.

+Reicherson died in New York in 1903.

 Work

 The literary activity of Reicherson was chiefly in the field of Hebrew grammar.
 He wrote: Ḥelkat ha-nikkud, on Hebrew punctuation (Vilna, 1864); Ḥelkat ha-pe'alim veha-milot, on Hebrew verbs and particles (Vilna, 1873); Yad la-nikkud, a compendium of the rules of Hebrew punctuation for beginners (appended to the prayer book Ḥinnuk tefillah; Vilna, 1880); Dikduk ḥaberim, on the elementary rules of Hebrew grammar (appended to the same prayer book; Vilna, 1883); Ma'arekhet ha-dikduk, a compendium of Hebrew grammar (Vilna, 1883; it was translated into Yiddish by its author and published in the same year); Ḥelkat ha-shem, on the Hebrew noun (Vilna, 1884); Tikkun meshalim, a translation of the fables of the Russian writer I. A. Krylov (Vilna, 1860); and Mishle Lessing ve-sippurav, a translation of Lessing's fables (New York, 1902).

 Along with essays on linguistics in American and European Hebrew journals like Ner ma'aravi, Ha-pisgah, Ha-Ivri, and Ha-teḥiya, Reicherson published poetry in Joshua Mezaḥ's literary magazine Gan peraḥim.

 He also wrote He'arot we-tikkunim la-divan, notes on the diwan of Judah ha-Levi (Lyck, 1866).
 He left a number of works in manuscript, including: Dibre ḥakamim ve-ḥidotam, on Talmudic aggadot; commentaries on the Pentateuch, on the Books of Samuel, Kings, Isaiah, Ezekiel, the Twelve Prophets, Psalms, Job, and Proverbs; a prayer book, Tefillah le-Moshe; a work on Hebrew syntax; and fables, original as well as translations from Gellert.